Frequently asked questions about Extra Mile Challenges

 Q. HOW SECURE WILL MY BIKE BE OVERNIGHT?

 A. Our hotels usually have their own car parks but these may not be locked.
 Locking cycle sheds or space in the hotel are unlikely.
-Invest in good quality locking devices so you can ensure that all bikes are safely locked to the team vehicle overnight.
-The special travel insurance arrangements available from Bullerwell & Co through Extra Mile Challenges include some cover for loss of your bike.
-However this may not be sufficicent for more expensive models.
-Check out the cover available through this policy, or your own travel or household insurance.
+Invest in good quality locking devices so you can ensure that all bikes are safely locked to your vehicle overnight.
+Insurance is the cyclist’s responsibility but we may be able to assist through agents Bullerwell & Co.
+Be aware of the value of your bike and check cover available through your own travel or household insurance.
 Specialist bike insurance may be available to members of organisations such as the Cycle Touring Club www.ctc.org.uk.